gnosis/hashi/README.md

 Hashi allows users to:

-- Build custom oracle adapter contracts for any header oracle mechanism they would like to use.
+- Build custom oracle adapter contracts for any hash oracle mechanism they would like to use.
-- Query a header oracle for the block header for a given block on a given chain.
+- Query an oracle for the hash for a given ID in a given domain. (e.g. header of a block on a given chainId)
-- Query a set of header oracles the block headers for a given block on a given chain.
+- Query a set of oracles the hash for a given ID in a given domain.
-- Query for a unanimously agreed upon block header from a set of oracles for a given block on a given chain.
+- Query for a unanimously agreed upon block hash from a set of oracles for a given ID in a given domain.

 GiriGiriBashi allows users to:

 - Define a set of oracles for each chainId.
-- Define a threshold of oracles that must agree on a block header for each chain.
+- Define a threshold of oracles that must agree on a hash for each domain.
-- Query for a unanimously agreed on header from that full set of oracles.
+- Query for a unanimously agreed on hash from that full set of oracles.
-- Query for a block header agreed upon by a threshold of oracles for a given block on a given chain; the provided oracles must all agree on the header for the given block, must all be enabled as oracles for the given chain, and must exceed the threshold for the chain.
+- Query for a hash agreed upon by a threshold of oracles for a given block on a given chain; the provided oracles must all agree on the hash for the ID, must all be enabled as oracles for the given domain, and must exceed the threshold for the domain.

 Hashi's additional redundancy obviously comes with a higher gas cost, along with moving only as quickly as the slowest oracle in a given set.
 However, this trade-off seems well worth it given the scope and frequency of past bridge-related